pace-neutrons/Horace/documentation/smg/14_documentation.md

 # Documentation

 This document will outline the process surrounding the documentation currently housed in the `horace-docs` repository.
-It assumes a basic knowledge of reStructured text (reST) format (https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html) especially the subset of the sphinx-doc toolset (https://www.sphinx-doc.org/en/master/)
+It assumes a basic knowledge of reStructuredText (reST) format (https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html) especially the subset of the sphinx-doc toolset (https://www.sphinx-doc.org/en/master/)

 ## Documentation style guide